A Data-Efficient Visual-Audio Representation with Intuitive Fine-tuning for Voice-Controlled Robots: Methodology

 We use supervised contrastive (SupCon) loss as the objective, which encourages the distance between $\mathbf{z}^I$ and $\mathbf{z}^S$ of the same intent to be closer than those of a different intent~\cite{khosla2020supervised}.
 Suppose there are $N$ visual-audio pairs in a batch.
 Let $k \in K \coloneqq \{1,...,2N\}$ be the index of an image or a sound signal within that batch and $P(k) \coloneqq \{p \in K \setminus \{k\}: y_p=y_k\}$ be the set of indices of all images and sounds of the same intent except for index $k$.
 Then, the SupCon loss is

-where $\left | \cdot \right |$ is the cardinality, $\mathbf{z_{(\cdot)}}$ can be either $\mathbf{z}^I$ or $\mathbf{z}^S$, and $\tau \in \mathbb{R}^+$ is a scalar temperature parameter.
-The previous VAR uses visual-audio triplets of the form $(\mathbf{I}, \mathbf{S}^+, \mathbf{S}^-)$ for the training, where $\mathbf{I}$ and $\mathbf{S}^+$ are an image and sound with the same intent, and $\mathbf{S}^-$ is the sound with a different intent.
-The loss only pulls together the embeddings of $\mathbf{I}$ and $\mathbf{S}^+$ and pushes away the embeddings of $\mathbf{I}$ and $\mathbf{S}^-$ in a triplet.
-This setting is less efficient because each anchor only has one positive and one negative~\cite{chang2021learning}.
-In contrast, the use of SupCon loss allows the attraction and repulsion among all images and sound within a batch, which improves the performance of the representation as we will show in Sec.~\ref{sec:eval_rep}.
-We additionally introduce a binary classification loss for both the image and sound to distinguish between empty and non-empty intent.
+where $\left | \cdot \right |$ is the cardinality, $\mathbf{z^{*}}$ can be either $\mathbf{z}^I$ or $\mathbf{z}^S$, and $\tau \in \mathbb{R}^+$ is a scalar temperature parameter.
+The use of SupCon loss allows attraction and repulsion among all images and sound within a batch, which improves the training efficiency of the representation.
+We introduce a binary classification loss for the image to distinguish between empty and non-empty intent.
 Let $ \mathcal{L}_{\textrm{BCE}}$ denote the binary cross entropy loss and $e$ denote the label of intent, which is $0$ for empty intent and $1$ for non-empty intent.
-The batch loss for training the VAR++ is:
+The batch loss for training the \modelName is:

 where $\alpha_1$ and $\alpha_2$ are the weights of losses.
-Depending on if the intent is predicted empty or not, the output $\mathbf{v}^I$ and $\mathbf{v}^S$ of VAR++ can be determined for image and sound by:
+Depending on if the intent is predicted empty or not, the output $\mathbf{v}^I$ and $\mathbf{v}^S$ of \modelName can be determined for image and sound by:

 where $\mathbbm{1}$ is an indicator function.
-We call the latent space of the output as \textit{joint space}.
-The purpose of the binary classification is to set the image and sound embeddings of the empty intent to the center of the joint space.
-This centralization removes the biases caused by the location of the empty intent in the joint space, leading to better intrinsic reward generated by the VAR++.
+The purpose of the binary classification is to set the image and sound embeddings of the empty intent to the center of the joint latent space.
+This centralization removes the biases caused by the location of the empty intent in the joint latent space, leading to better intrinsic reward then previous methods.

 While SupCon loss and other self-supervised visual representation learning frameworks are originally only applied to image modality~\cite{khosla2020supervised, chen2020simple}, we extend the framework to a multi-modality setting and create a new representation for command following robots.